-In the framework of the engineering design activities of the International Fusion Materials Irradiation Facility (IFMIF), ENEA is engaged in the design of the liquid lithium target assembly (TA) with bayonet backplate whose development has recently progressed up to a well advanced stage which culminated in the construction of a full-scale prototype at ENEA Brasimone laboratory.
-However, many aspects still remain to be addressed to finalize the TA design.
-One of the most important is concerned with the preheating of the system at start-up (before lithium injection at 250 °C) which is needed in order to avoid lithium freezing and unacceptable thermal stresses in the structures.
+In the framework of the R&D activities of the International Fusion Materials Irradiation Facility (IFMIF), ENEA is engaged in the design of the liquid lithium target assembly (TA) with bayonet backplate whose development has recently progressed up to a well advanced stage which culminated in the construction of a full-scale prototype at ENEA Brasimone laboratory.
+However, many aspects still have to be addressed to finalize the TA design.
+One of the most important is relevant to the pre-heating of the system at start-up (before lithium injection at 250 °C) which is needed in order to avoid lithium freezing and unacceptable thermal stresses in the structure.
 This is accomplished by means of electric heaters arranged around the TA external surfaces.
-With the aim of identifying the most suitable electric heaters configuration and powers as well as to select the optimized operating procedure which allows to achieve the final temperature as much uniformly as possible, a thermal analysis of the start-up transient behavior of the ENEA TA prototype has been performed in collaboration with the University of Palermo by means of a finite element (FE) model implemented through a qualified software package.
-The temperature distribution resulting from the analysis will be also used as a reference to validate the FE model by comparison with the experimental data obtained from the heating tests to be performed on the TA prototype.
-By means of the performed analysis, an optimized electric heaters time-dependent load profile which allows to increase the temperature of the TA mock-up components in a quite uniform way has been identified.
-Moreover, the results obtained have shown that the heat flux provided by the electric heater placed on the BP needs to be increased as the BP cannot reach a sufficiently high temperature over large zones, particularly in the Lithium channel.
+With the aim of identifying the most suitable electric heaters configuration and powers as well as to select the optimized operating procedure which allows to achieve the final temperature as much uniformly as possible, a thermal analysis campaign has been carried out in 2015 in collaboration with the University of Palermo by means of a finite element (FE) model implemented through a qualified software package.
+The resulting time-dependent action profile of the electric heaters allows the temperature of the TA mock-up components to be increased in a quite uniform way and, for that, this setup procedure has been used in 2016 to perform a new thermal analysis of the start-up transient behaviour of the ENEA TA prototype in order to verify and optimize the time-dependent load profile when using the values of heat fluxes provided by heater datasheets.
+The results obtained have shown that the heat flux provided by the electric heater placed on the backplate (BP) needs to be increased as the BP cannot reach a uniform and sufficiently high temperature over large zones, particularly in the Lithium channel.